omurilolima/guitar-store/README.md

 - As a Site Admin, I want to create, read, update and delete blog posts so that I can manage my blog content. `(COULD HAVE)`
 - As a User, I want to leave a comment to engage with the author and other readers. `(COULD HAVE)`
+- As a User, I want to like a blog post. `(COULD HAVE)`

 ### EPIC 6: Site Admin

-- As a site admin I want to be able to create new products from the front end so that I can easily add new products to the site. `(SHOULD HAVE)`
+- As a site admin I want to add new products from the front end so that I can easily manage the catalogue to the site. `(SHOULD HAVE)`
-- As a site admin I want to be able to edit existing products so that I can ensure that all product listings are up to date and accurate. `(SHOULD HAVE)`
+- As a site admin I want to edit existing products so that I can ensure that all product details are up to date. `(SHOULD HAVE)`
-- As a site admin I want to be able to delete products from the site so that I can remove any products that are no longer being supplied by the site. `(SHOULD HAVE)`
+- As a site admin I want to delete products from the site so that I can remove any products that are no longer being on the catalogue. `(SHOULD HAVE)`
-- As a site admin I want to be able to set the stock for each product so that I can manage how many units of each product the site can sell. `(SHOULD HAVE)`

 ### EPIC 7: SEO & Marketing

+- As a site admin I want to set appropriate keywords on the site to enhance the chances of potential customers discovering my store via Google searches. `(MUST HAVE)`
-- As a site user I want to be able to sign up for the site's mailing list so that I can receive offers and news in my inbox. `(COULD HAVE)`
+- As a site user I want to sign up for the site's mailing list to receive offers and news. `(SHOULD HAVE)`
-- As a site admin I want to be able to send marketing emails to people who signed up to the mailing list so that I can send out updates and offers to their inboxes. `(COULD HAVE)`
+- As a site admin I want to send emails to people who signed up to the site's mailing list so that I can send out news and offers to them. `(COULD HAVE)`
-- As a site admin I want to be able to set appropriate keywords on site pages so that I can increase the chances potential customers will find the site when searching to purchase records on Google. `(MUST HAVE)`
-- As a site admin I want to be able to share the business on Facebook so that I can reach and market to a larger audience. `(SHOULD HAVE)`
+- As a site admin I want to be able to share the business on Facebook so that I can reach and market to a broader audience. `(SHOULD HAVE)`

 ## Wireframes